§ Trust Spanning Protocol (TSP) Specification

 - Verifiable Identifier

-- A Veifiable Identifier is a category of digital identifiers that meet requirements set in Section 2 of the Trust Spanning Protocol Specification.
-The requirements include, among others, cryptographic verification and assessment of governance and associated Support Systems.
-It does not itself a defined digital identifier scheme.
-It is not restricted to a particular type of identifiers, for example, centralized, federated, or decentralized.
+- A Veifiable Identifier is a category of digital identifier that meets the requirements set forth in Section 2 of the Trust Spanning Protocol Specification.
+The requirements include cryptographic verification and assessment of governance as well as the associated Support Systems.
+It does not itself define a digital identifier scheme.
+It is not restricted to a particular type of identifier class such as, centralized, federated, or decentralized identifier trust-based ecosystems.

 - TSP Relationship